 Maximize credit card points earned through everyday spending

 Usually, the most advantageous credit cards come with hefty annual fees.
 In exchange for paying the annual fee, the cardholders can receive category spending bonuses, such as 2x points on travel or dining.
 But what about non travel or dining purchase?
-There’s an easy answer: the Chase Freedom Unlimited card earns 1.5x points on ALL spending, making it ultimate everyday spending card.
+There’s an easy answer: the Chase Freedom Unlimited card earns at least 1.5x points on ALL spending, making it ultimate everyday spending card.
 We think this is one of the best if not the best card for the Covid-19 pandemic as you don’t have to worry about bonus travel categories that are hard to hit right now, you simply get a 1.5x multiplier on all spend.

 But what’s even better is Chase has made a fantastic card even better.
 New cardholders can now earn 5x points on all grocery store spending during the the first year with the card.
 We’re not sure why Chase is offering this one time 5x multiplier for the first 12 months, but we believe its most likely due to the Coronavirus Pandemic.
 That’s the best grocery store bonus on ANY card, let alone on a card without an annual fee.
 And with travel and dining out limited, there’s never been a better time to take advantage of a grocery spending bonus!
 (Please note that bonus is limited to the first year as of August 2020)

 The Chase Freedom Unlimited card currently offers a $200 sign-up bonus after spending $500 on the card within the first three months.
 In addition, part of the sign-up bonus is the potential to earn 5% cashback at grocery stores for the first year (Offer ends on January 13, 2021).
 Both are very generous offers, especially with a credit card without an annual fee.